We have five factories and 19 years of experience in plant extracts

 9. Recommended Daily Intake and Dosage

-When considering the recommended daily intake and dosage of Citrus bioflavonoids, it's important to note that there is no specific daily requirement established by health authorities such as the Food and Drug Administration (FDA) or the World Health Organization (WHO).
+When considering the recommended daily intake and dosage of citrus bioflavonoids, it's important to note that there is no specific daily requirement established by health authorities such as the Food and Drug Administration (FDA) or the World Health Organization (WHO).
 However, general guidelines can be provided based on available research and expert opinions.

 Citrus bioflavonoids are typically found in supplement form, and the dosage can vary depending on the specific product and the individual's health needs.
 Common dosages range from 100 mg to 1,000 mg per day, often divided into two or three doses.
 It's crucial to follow the manufacturer's instructions on the supplement label, as the concentration of bioflavonoids can differ between products.